First police report in Tyre Nichols case does not match video of deadly beating

 Prosecutors moved "extraordinarily quick" with charges against the five officers "primarily responsible for the death of Tyre Nichols," the prosecutor said.
 "As to everybody else, it's going to take some time as we do that investigation.
 But I assure you the investigation's ongoing."

-The release of gruesome footage of the attack on Nichols again horrified a nation that's faced a steady stream of videos of police violence, especially against people of color.
+The release of grisly footage of the attack on Nichols again horrified a nation that's faced a steady stream of videos of police violence, especially against people of color.

 The deadly encounter started with police pulling Nichols over for what they initially said was suspected reckless driving and unfolds at two locations.